On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Stability of solutions on pseudoconvex manifolds with boundary satisfying condition

 \section{Stability of $L^2$ solutions on pseudoconvex manifolds with $C^2$ boundary satisfying condition $a_q$}

 Let $\Om$ be a relatively compact domain in a complex manifold $X$.
 Let $V$ be a holomorphic vector bundle on $X$.
 Let $f$ be a $V$-valued $(0,q)$ form on $\Om$.
 Suppose that $\db u=f$ can be solved on $\Om$ for some $u\in L^2_{loc}(\Om)$ and $f=\tilde f+\db v$ for $v\in L_{loc}^2(\Om)$ and $\tilde f$ is a $\db$ closed form on a larger domain $\Om'$ containing $\ov\Om$.
 We want to know if there exists a neighborhood $\tilde\Om$ of $\ov\Om$, that is independent of $f$ such that $\tilde f=\db \tilde u$ for some $\tilde u\in L^2_{loc}(\tilde\Om)$.
-If such a domain $\tilde \Om$ exists, we say the solvability of the $\db$-equation on $\Om$ is \emph{stable}.
-This stability is proved by H\"ormander~\ci{MR0179443} when $\Om$ is an $a_q$ domain and $V$ is the trivial bundle and by Andreotti-Vesentini~\ci{MR0175148}*{Lemma 29, p.
-122} for vector bundles on domains that are strictly $(n-q)$ convex with smooth boundary.
+If such a domain $\tilde \Om$ exists, we say the solvability of the $\db$-equation on $\Om$ is {\it stable}.
+This stability was proved by H\"ormander~\cite{MR0179443} when $\Om$ is an $a_q$ domain and $V$ is the trivial bundle and by Andreotti--Vesentini~\cite{MR0175148}*{Lem.~29, p.~122} for vector bundles on domains that are strictly $(n-q)$ convex with smooth boundary.
 For completeness, we sketch a proof for the case of vector bundle.
-We also take this opportunity to relax the boundary condition $\pd\Om\in C^3$ to the minimum $C^2$ smoothness and we also formulate a stability for the $L^2$ bounds of the $\db$ equation on $a_q$ domains.
-For the reader's convenience, we will give our statements for the vector bundle case the references in~\ci{MR0179443} for a reader to locate them easily.
+We also take this opportunity to relax the boundary condition $\pd\Om\in C^3$ to the minimum $C^2$ smoothness and we also formulate a stability for the $L^2$ bounds of the $\db$ equation on small $C^2$ perturbations of $a_q$ domains.
+For the reader's convenience, we will give our statements for the vector bundle case the references in~\cite{MR0179443}.